Nahshon Dion: Eaton Fire

-On January 8, the Eaton Fire in Altadena, CA, destroyed her childhood homes, along with the homes of four family members, numerous friends, and dozens of her former schoolmates.
+On January 8, the Eaton Fire in Altadena, CA, destroyed her two previous childhood homes, along with the homes of four family members, numerous friends, and dozens of her former schoolmates.
 The devastation hit especially hard—in February 2005, she lost her older sister, Shennea, in a fire in Los Angeles.

 On January 19, she recorded herself walking in Crotona Park in the Bronx.
-She discussed the aftermath of the fire and its impact on her community, which she then published on YouTube.
+She discussed the aftermath of the fire and its impact on her community, and then published it on YouTube.
 She launched a GoFundMe campaign, which was ultimately unsuccessful.
 She traveled to California in late January to comfort family and friends, assist with relief efforts, document the aftermath, and interview residents.
-This two-week journey marked the beginning of production in California on her documentary film, My Beloved Altadena and her developing and curating an anthology titled Our Beloved Altadena.
+This two-week journey marked the beginning of production in California on her documentary film, My Beloved Altadena, the writing of a memoir, and the curating of an anthology titled Our Beloved Altadena: Voices from the Aftermath of the Eaton Canyon Wildfire.
+The collection includes members of Congress, historians, journalists, firefighters, and students.
+One vital voice included was Dr. Kristen Ochoa, founder of the Chaney Trail Corridor Project.
+Of the 60 submissions, Ochoa's is among the most significant for its documentation of the fire’s ecological impact and the beauty of the surrounding wilderness.

 In September 2025, following reports that CBS was developing a sitcom set in post-fire Altadena with Black-ish creator Kenya Barris and comedian Mike Epps, Dion voiced concerns that if the show were to proceed, it should involve local consultants and direct some of its proceeds back into the community.
 Dion also noted that storytelling and humor, if handled respectfully, could play a role in the community's healing process.

+To commemorate the first anniversary of the fire, on January 20, 2026, Dion curated Under the Stars: Voices of Resilience and Hope Uplifting Our Beloved Altadena at the Altadena Library District, a gathering that honored the 19 people who died, the 22 reported missing, and residents affected by displacement.
+The program featured poets, writers, artists, and local leaders reflecting on memory, loss, and rebuilding through storytelling, poetry, and visual media.

+On September 4, 2026, Dion hosted Our Beloved Altadena: Sweet Sweet Memories, a three hour community gathering at the Eaton Fire Collaborative in Altadena.
+Created in the aftermath of the Eaton Fire, the event brought residents together through storytelling, music, live singing, poetry, an open mic, and desserts.
+The program also celebrated September birthdays and recognized a dozen community members as the “Sweetest People in Altadena.”
+The event was supported by the Department of Angels and Altadena Rising and was part of Dion’s broader work documenting and preserving the experiences and memories of Altadena residents following the fire.